Travel Jottings

 Visit Tideswell & District

-Tideswell is famous for its church, which has earned the name "the Cathedral of the Peak" on account of its grand architecture.
+Tideswell is well-known for its church, which has earned the name "the Cathedral of the Peak" because of its grand architecture.
 Surrounding it is a pretty village as well as some equally attractive countryside.
-Because this website is maintained by local accommodation providers so a listing of places to stay should come as no surprise but there's history and suggestions regarding things to do around the place.
+Because this website is maintained by local accommodation providers, so a listing of places to stay should come as no surprise, but there's history and suggestions regarding things to do around the place.

 Tissington